tnichols217/notes/APArt/Sustained Investigation.md

 ### -

 How has my perception of instruments changed?
 What have instruments meant to me in the past versus now?
 As a child, instruments overwhelmed me: their complexity, immensity, and sensitivity daunted me.
-Now, the very same instruments hold a sentimental and enjoyable role in my life—a reward, instead of a punishment.
+Now, the same instruments hold a sentimental and enjoyable role in my life—a reward, instead of a punishment.
 I investigate the development of my emotions on the instruments I play; my views on life, entertainment, and hard work; and the duality of dissonance and harmony.
-How can I simultaneously capture the complex relationship between my progress as an instrumentalist and evolving perspective
+How can I simultaneously capture the complex relationship between my progress as an instrumentalist and evolving perspective?

 ## How your sustained investigation shows evidence of practice, experimentation, and revision guided by your questions (600 characters)